algolia/algoliasearch-client-swift/README.md

 		   carthage build
 		   ```
     - Swift Package Manager
-      - add `.package(name: "AlgoliaSearchClientSwift", url: "https://github.com/algolia/algoliasearch-client-swift", from: "8.0.0-beta.4")` to your package dependencies array in `Package.swift`
+      - add `.package(name: "AlgoliaSearchClient", url: "https://github.com/algolia/algoliasearch-client-swift", from: "8.0.0-beta.9")` to your package dependencies array in `Package.swift`
-      - add `AlgoliaSearchClientSwift` to your target dependencies.
+      - add `AlgoliaSearchClient` to your target dependencies.
-2. Add `import AlgoliaSearchClientSwift` to your source files.
+2. Add `import AlgoliaSearchClient` to your source files.

 ### Swift 4.2